-This Hierophant is a crow, or perhaps a raven, perched upon a key.
+A crow (or perhaps a raven) is perched upon a key.
 His beak is open as if he is preaching to us.
 He seems to have a lot to say!
 His wings and feathers are ruffled, giving him an air of restlessness.
 He is unable to relax until he has delivered answers and implemented systems.

 To me, the key symbolizes the systems, structures and answers that the Hierophant values so highly.
 He believes he has THE key – the one thing that will unlock what we all need.
 But will this key really unlock the universal answers?
 The Hierophant seems to be convinced that it will.
 He may not have considered the possibility that we each have our own individual ‘keys’ to our own truth.

-The background of the card is filled with vertical, evenly spaced lines.
+The background of the card is filled with thick vertical lines.
 This stands out as a contrast to the horizontal lines we saw in the Fool, and the spiraling lines of the Magician.
 The vertical lines convey a heavier energy, there is a sense of rigidity and weight.
 This is a card of structure, tradition and order.

 The Hierophant can symbolize not only organized religion, but schools, businesses, and any kind of societal structure.
 At his best, the Hierophant brings forth passion-infused teachings and order.
 At his worst, he becomes convinced that he has the one and only answer, refusing to see other possibilities.

 In many decks the Hierophant is represented by a priest or other religious figure, and in older decks this card was simply titled Le Pape (the Pope).
 But this card is not just about religion, it is about any sort of group identity.
 The Hierophant is related to educational systems, political affiliations, and any other philosophical ideologies.